 - __Understand the log-in policy.
-If you do not log in to class at least three times a week, you will be viewed as not attending the course and risk an "Administrative Withdrawal," which appears on your transcript and is viewed as a WF.
+You are expected to log in to your course at least three times per week.
+If you do not participate in class for two consecutive weeks, you will be viewed as not attending the course and will be administratively withdrawn, which appears on your transcript as an AW.

 - __Review the deadlines for dropping and withdrawing, which are posted on TC3’s Academic Calendar.
 Online courses follow TC3’s Academic Calendar.
 Usually, online courses start earlier than your high school begins the school year; also, school breaks may not align.
 You are responsible for submitting your work according the course outline’s schedule, regardless of whether you have classes at your high school that day.